 Fox Uses Aframe Technology to Speed Fox Sports 1 Workflow

-BOSTON and LONDON—Aframe announced the successful implementation of their cloud-based video production and asset management platform at Fox Sports 1 operations in Boston and London.
+BOSTON AND LONDON—Aframe announced today the successful implementation of their cloud-based video production and asset management platform at Fox Sports 1 operations in Boston and London.
 The adoption of the system speeds ingest and delivery of content arriving from freelance sports journalists and the company’s global network partners.

 “Aframe’s private cloud solution provides an easy mechanism for making content easily accessible for people who need it immediately, in a self-service model,” said Wendy Allen, vice president of media engineering at Fox Sports.
 “It’s a new paradigm shift that will save Fox time and money.”